railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 Invoices
 ========

-In Open ERP, the concept of “invoice” includes the following documents:
+In OpenERP, the concept of “invoice” includes the following documents:

 * The Customer Invoice

 * The Supplier Invoice

-* A Customer Credit note or Customer Refund
+* A Customer Credit Note or Customer Refund

-* A Supplier Credit note or Supplier Refund
+* A Supplier Credit Note or Supplier Refund

 Only the invoice type and the representation mode differ for each of the four documents.
 But they are all stored in the same object type in the system.